surajs02/jsx-codeguide/README.md

 ### Implicit boolean conditionals

-Implicit use of truthy/false conditionals is only for boolean types, other types **must** use explicit conditionals.
+Implicit use of truthy/falsy conditionals should only be applied to boolean types.
+Other types **must** use explicit conditionals.

 Good:
 ```js